14/01/2020 // Paul Edwards, Vineyard Owner

 One of the questions which is often asked by our customers and visitors is whether or not our wines are vegan-friendly.

-In short, the answer is yes: our wines are all 100% vegan.
+In short, the answer is yes: we produce 100% vegan wine.

 You may expect that’s the case for all wines given it is made from the humble, vegan-friendly grape.
 However, traditionally wine producers have used something called a fining agent to draw out the molecules in wines which result in a hazy appearance.